In this article, you will learn all about Korean names.

 All About Korean Names

-Many South Korean parents will spend a lot of time and money to come up with the perfect name for their child.
-It’s not just about choosing a name in Korean that will make their child popular.
+Many parents in South Korea will spend a lot of time and money to come up with cute names for baby girls and baby boys.
+It’s not just about choosing Korean baby names that will make their child popular.
 They believe that names can determine their destiny.

-Almost all names in Korean have a deeper meaning through Hanja characters (Chinese characters).
+Almost all names in the Korean language have a deeper meaning through Hanja (Chinese characters).
 These names are called Sino-Korean, but more on that later.

 How do South Korean Names Work?